mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 The [10k reference architecture example values file](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/master/examples/ref/10k.yaml) documents how to apply the calculated configuration to the Helm Chart.

+#### Webservice

+Webservice pods typically need about 1 vCPU and 1.125 GB of memory _per worker_.
+Each Webservice pod will consume roughly 4 vCPUs and 4.5 GB of memory using the [recommended topology](#cluster-topology) because four worker processes are created by default and each pod has other small processes running.

+The [provided recommendations](#cluster-topology) allow the deployment of up to 20 Webservice pods.
+Expand available resources using the ratio of 1 vCPU to 1.125 GB of memory _per each worker process_ for each additional Webservice pod.

+For further information on resource usage, see the [Webservice resources](https://docs.gitlab.com/charts/charts/gitlab/webservice/#resources).

 #### Sidekiq

 Sidekiq pods should generally have 1 vCPU and 2 GB of memory.

 [The provided starting point](#cluster-topology) allows the deployment of up to 16 Sidekiq pods.
-Expand available resources using the 1vCPU to 2GB memory ratio for each additional pod.
+Expand available resources using the 1 vCPU to 2GB memory ratio for each additional pod.

 For further information on resource usage, see the [Sidekiq resources](https://docs.gitlab.com/charts/charts/gitlab/sidekiq/#resources).

-#### Webservice

-Webservice pods typically need about 1 vCPU and 1.25 GB of memory _per worker_.
-Each Webservice pod will consume roughly 2 vCPUs and 2.5 GB of memory using the [recommended topology](#cluster-topology) because two worker processes are created by default.

-The [provided recommendations](#cluster-topology) allow the deployment of up to 28 Webservice pods.
-Expand available resources using the ratio of 1 vCPU to 1.25 GB of memory _per each worker process_ for each additional Webservice pod.

-For further information on resource usage, see the [Webservice resources](https://docs.gitlab.com/charts/charts/gitlab/webservice/#resources).

 <div align="right">
   <a type="button" class="btn btn-default" href="#setup-components">